 Fresh vegetables or vegetable juices, consumed on a daily basis, are one of the best protections against coronary heart disease, it also controls your appetite, lowers the cancer risk, lowers cholesterol, helps you lose weight and improves bowel function.

-Massage the recommended natural progesterone cream twice daily to any of the following areas: hands, bottom of your feet, neck, face, legs, breasts or any other area of your body until absorbed.
+Massage the recommended natural progesterone cream two times a day to any of the following areas: hands, bottom of your feet, neck, face, legs, breasts or any other area of your body until it is absorbed.

-It is a good idea to apply the cream in a different area everyday.
-Use for 21 or 23 days or as needed.
-Discontinue for 5 or 7 days (when you are having your period) and repeat every month.
+It is a good idea to apply the cream in a different area every day.
+Use for 21-23 days or as needed.
+Discontinue for 5 to 7 days when you are having your period and then repeat every month.

 Bioidentical progesterone supplementation has been used by women for more than 40 years with no reported natural progesterone side effects and no increases in cancer incidence.